steeplenet/ngx-progress-button/README.md

 #### * This Angular Directive adds a MatProgressSpinner or a MatProgressBar to any button.
-#### * MatButtons can be optionally disabled when the directive is active during loading events.
-#### * Can work on any element but with the caveat that the css display property will be set to 'relative'.
+#### * Works on any element but with the caveat that the css display property will be set to 'relative'.
+(To be resolved in a near-term version)
+#### * MatButtons are optionally disabled by default when a loading event occurs.
+(This feature will support arbitrary host elements soon)
+#### * Optional initial timeout before a progress indicator is displayed.
+Host button is disabled immediately for debouncing.